 As we near the end of summer, we're easing into a critical time for turfgrass.
 It's an opportunity to provide the conditions to help lawns recover from summer and grow stronger as the cooler weather arrives.
 Plan these tasks to grow more resilient, durable, and healthy turfgrass.

+Do you know one of the best things about paperwork?
+When you find a way to reduce it.
 That's the idea behind standing work orders.
 Creating standing work orders can save time and administration costs.
 But there are some things to consider and be aware of before adding them to your workflow.

 If your team plans to plant trees and shrubs, following these best practices to protect your investment and help ensure the plantings make it to maturity.
 Get the tips and best practices for planting and maintaining trees and shrubs.
 Discover what to do before, during, and after planting.

+Even well-constructed trails need routine inspections and maintenance.
+Resolving any emerging drainage, erosion, and tread issues quickly saves time, money, and resources in the long run.
 Let’s take a look at some of the more common trail problems.
 Then we will dive into a few trail maintenance tasks to keep on your team’s radar.

+More maintenance teams are using software to communicate better, work more efficiently, and ensure tasks don't get overlooked.
+Furthermore, agencies--including those in the parks and recreation sector--use software for easier tracking, documenting, and reporting.
 The software that's making a big difference in the way crews work is called a computerized maintenance management system (CMMS).
 Let's look at how a CMMS works, what's needed to implement it, and how this software benefits maintenance crews and agencies.